Budapest is very manageable for tourists (and locals) by public transport.

 Budapest Public transport pros and cons

 Budapest public transport has its advantages and disadvantages.
 It is relatively cheap, reliable, public transport routes are well built out all over the city, and usually you don’t have to wait more than 5 minutes for a metro, tram or bus in the city centre between 8am and 8pm.
-Disadvantages may be that some of the vehicles are old, like the metros (Russian metros, still running quite well, but looking worn down), and there are a lot of people on the public transport vehicles between 7-9 am and 4-6pm.
-Read more details about the The pros and cons of public transport in Budapest.

 Budapest Public Transport System: Coverage

-In addition to the 3 metro lines of the Budapest Metro System, there are lots of tram lines (about 30) and numerous bus lines (about 250), and they literally go in almost every street in the centre of Budapest, so it is very efficient and fast to use the public transport.
-Even though the city is pretty big (about 2 million people live here), you can be in the city centre from non-central districts in about half an hour.
+In addition to the 4 metro lines of the Budapest Metro System, there are lots of tram lines (about 30) and numerous bus lines (about 250), and they go through almost every street in the centre of Budapest, so it is very efficient and fast to use the public transport.
+Even though the city is pretty big (about 1.8 million people live here), you can be in the city centre from off-central districts in about half an hour.
 Most of the major attractions can also be reached within max 30 min, but that’s the upper limit, it is usually 10 or 15 min to get to them (or even better to walk).
 Oh, you will surely walk a lot, there is so much to see and do, so bring a pair of comfortable shoes with you – preferably waterproof shoes in spring, autumn and winter as the weather will be rainy at that time.

 Buying Tickets and Passes – Budapest public transport

-Just like in major cities in general, there are various tickets and passes (daily, weekly, monthly and multiple day passes), which are good for everything run by BKV – within Budapest, but not in the villages and towns (like Szentendre) around Budapest: these tickets and passes are valid on buses, metros, trams, etc. They look the same regardless of what vehicle you want to use, i.e. you buy the same ticket for a tram as for a bus or a metro, no special bus tickets or special tram tickets (as it was during communism).
+The transport tickets look the same regardless of which vehicle you want to use, i.e. you buy the same ticket for a tram as for a bus or a metro, no special bus tickets or special tram tickets (as it was during communism).
 You can read more detailed info about each frequently asked question by following a link.

 Where can I buy tickets in Budapest for the metro, bus, tram, etc.?
 In short, at major metro stations in the city centre.
 Deak square is a sure bet.
 Read more about which stations have kiosks and where you can pay by card: where can you buy public transport tickets and passes in Budapest?